jmrunarko/KDevelop-Unicon/README.md

 # KDevelop-Unicon
 Using KDevelop to build Unicon projects

-Install templates *.zip or *.gz files in:
+Install templates *make.zip or *.gz files in:
 $HOME/.local/share/kdevappwizard/templates

 Install file templates *.zip or *.gz files in: